University community fills Marillac Auditorium for Dr. Richard Lapchick.

 Monasch has implemented an athletics department philosophy of "Win, Graduate, Serve," which begins with an annual orientation program for all incoming student-athletes.
-St. John's Student Development staff provides academic support and guides community service and leadership efforts in Carnesecca Arena's five-year old, state-of-the-art Student-Athlete Center for Excellence.
+St. John's Student Development staff provides academic support and guides community service and leadership efforts in Carnesecca Arena's state-of-the-art Student-Athlete Center for Excellence.

 Annual giving to St. John's Athletics and the number of members in the Red White Club have markedly increased since Monasch's arrival, with the addition of development events such as the annual Bullpen Winter Banquet, benefiting the Red Storm baseball team.
-He has overseen several special events related to the storied men's basketball program, such as Legacy Honors Weekend (2006), the Joe Lapchick Symposium (2006), the year-long 100 Years of St. John's Basketball celebration (2007-08) and the 25th Anniversary of St. John's 1985 Final Four Run (2009-10).
+He has overseen several special events related to the storied men's basketball program, such as Legacy Honors Weekend (2006), the Joe Lapchick Symposium (2006), the year-long 100 Years of St. John's Basketball celebration (2007-08) and the 25th Anniversary of St. John's 1985 Final Four (2009-10).

 Monasch spent 1997-2004 as Commissioner of the America East Conference, leading that organization in implementing a NCAA compliance program, developing a marketing program and organizing the league's television network.
 Monasch created the Student Athletic Advisory Committee and restructured the league governance process to empower the member institutions' presidents as its chief governing body.
 Monasch also oversaw the addition of four new members to the conference and brought the conference to the highest level of athletic success in its history.

-Monasch began his career as an Assistant Athletic Director at Fordham University, a role he filled for four years before serving as the school's interim athletics director in 1985, where he also started the school's first academic support program.
+Monasch began his career as an Assistant Athletic Director at Fordham University, a role he filled for four years before serving as the school's interim athletic director in 1985, where he also started the school's first academic support program.
 As an Associate Athletic Director at Seton Hall University, Monasch was a key player in the athletic department's upgrade that led to a men's basketball Final Four appearance and the move of its games to the Meadowlands.

 Monasch is a St. John's alumnus, graduating with a B.S. in athletic administration in 1981.
 In addition to his degree from St. John's, Monasch holds a M.A. in communications from Fordham University (1984) and a Juris Doctorate from Seton Hall University (1993).
 He is a member of the New Jersey and Pennsylvania Bar Associations.